NETWAYS/advanced-puppet-training/hiera/05_lookup.md

 * Returns the first value found by default
 * Configure it to merge multiple values into one
 * Replaces `hiera`, `hiera_array`, and `hiera_hash` functions of Hiera 3
+* Adds support for environment data and data in modules

 !SLIDE small